wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 9 Cockburn, sur-named the wicked, led forth a host of the savage men of Britain, against a pleasant village, called Havre-de-Grace, which lieth on the borders of the Susquehanna, a noble river ; being in the state of Maryland.

-10 Now there was none to defend the place, save one man, whose surname was O'Neil, who came from the land of Hibernia, and him they made captive.
+10 Now there was none to defend the place, save one man, whose sur-name was O'Neil, who came from the land of Hibernia, and him they made captive.

 11 And they came as the barbarians of the wilderness ; fierceness was in their looks, cruelty was in their hearts.